AlgoMaster Logo

 1.1 Functional Requirements

-• Allow multiple warehouses, each with its own inventory tracking.
+• The system should support multiple warehouses, each managing its own stock levels

 1.2 Non-Functional Requirements

-• Modularity: The system should follow object-oriented principles with well-separated components.
+• The design should follow object-oriented principles (encapsulation, single responsibility, loose coupling)

 With the requirements clarified, the next step is to identify the core entities and responsibilities in the system.